amitgurav04/githubstatus/Readme.md

+## Assignment
-### Build an API that reports Github’s status from the endpoint
+Build an API that reports Github’s status from the endpoint

 https://kctbh9vrtdwd.statuspage.io/api/v2/status.json.

-# The expected response:
+## The expected response:
     {
         Github_health: $status indicator,
         Updated_at: page updated at timestamp